pippyn/icloud3/iCloud3 Readme.md

 iCloud3 polls the device on a varying schedule based on:
 .
 Is the device in a zone
 .
 The distance from home.
-Two methods are used to determine the distance – a calculation giving the 'line-of-sight' dispance between your current location and your 'home' zone and using Waze, The  `pyicloud.py`  Python component is part of Home Assistant and used to poll the device, requesting location and other information.
+Two methods are used to determine the distance – (1) a calculation giving the 'line-of-sight' dispance between your current location and your 'home' zone and (2) using Waze, the map/driving/direction service.

+The  `pyicloud.py`  Python component is part of Home Assistant and used to poll the device, requesting location and other information.
 If the iCloud account is associated with multiple devices, all of the devices are polled, whether or not the device is being tracked by Home Assistant.
 This is a limitation of pyicloud.py.